 It is likely that your public organization is run by an executive, such as a public college president, a director or other professional, and that your board is responsible for overseeing the executive.
 If so, respect the trust the taxpayers placed in you.
 While you do not want to interfere with the day-to-day management of the public organization, you do want to make certain that the executive’s actions align with the objectives of the public organization.
 The executive reports to you and is accountable to the board.
+Be an active overseer.

 Be clear about time expectations.
 If the executive must devote his or her full time and attention to the public organization, make that explicit in the contract.
 If the position is part-time, the contract should clearly set out time and attendance requirements.

 Expect the executive to timely inform the board of major projects, expenditures and initiatives.
 Use board meetings to discuss substantive issues with the executive, such as budget planning, capital projects and significant policy matters.
 Ask questions, seek clarification and get back-up documentation.
-Collaboration with the executive will require open communication and information-sharing.
+Collaboration with the executive will require open communication and information sharing.

 Questions to ask: